President Obiang and the Samba School

-Now when I first noticed the lyrics of the song, it was in passing on one of the many TVs that were displaying the parade the day after the competition.
-I initially thought it was just using Guinea as a generic signifier for the Atlantic coast of Africa–keeping in line with the celebration of African heritage many of the schools engage in.
-However, if I didn’t get it immediately, that jersey from the National football team of Guinea Equatorial being worn by the percussionist in the video is a tip off that this Samba is in fact a full on dedication to the tiny Central African Coast country.
-And surprise surprise, it was none other than Teodoro Obiang who allegedly sent millions of Reais to the school as a sponsorship!
+When I first noticed the lyrics of the Beija Flor song, it was in passing on one of the many TVs that were displaying the parade the day after the competition.
+I initially thought it was just using Equatorial Guinea as a generic signifier for the Atlantic coast of Africa–keeping in line with the celebration of African heritage many of the schools engage in.
+However, if I didn’t get it immediately, that jersey from the National football team of Equatorial Guinea being worn by the percussionist in the video is a tip off that this Samba is in fact a full on dedication to the tiny Central African coast country.
+And it turns out that it was none other than President Teodoro Obiang who allegedly sent millions of Reais to the school as a sponsorship!

-Now, again I’m new to this whole Sambódromo thing, so this is quite strange to me.
-Besides a corruption of my beloved Sambodrómo Afro-centrism (one of the only times you see it in mainstream Brazilian media), why is Obiang spending money in Brazil in order to secure patronage from a Samba school from the suburbs of Rio de Janeiro?
-Well to speculate on answers, I only had to think back a week to the African Cup of Nations tournament which was broadcast on cable network SportTV.
+While I’m new to this whole Sambódromo thing, so this is quite strange to me.
+Besides a corruption of my beloved Sambodrómo Afro-centrism (one of the only times you see it in mainstream Brazilian media), why is Obiang spending money in Brazil on a Samba school from the suburbs of Rio de Janeiro?
+I only had to think back a week to the African Cup of Nations tournament which was broadcast on cable network SportTV here in Brazil.

 In watching the Brazilian broadcast of that tournament, the announcers were enthusiastic, and seemingly excited to share new facts about the countries that were competing in the contest.
 They proudly displayed facts about chief exports of competing countries, the location of their capitals, and the principle languages or ethnic groups.
-But they had a particular curiosity with Guinea Equitorial, a country who’s principal governmental language is Spanish, and who just last year had joined Brazil in the Comunidade dos Países de Língua Portuguesa (CPLP), or the Community of Portuguese-speaking Countries.
+But they had a particular curiosity with Equatorial Guinea, a country who’s principal governmental language is Spanish, and who just last year had joined Brazil in the Comunidade dos Países de Língua Portuguesa or the Community of Portuguese-speaking Countries ((CPLP).

-As Portuguese artist Luis Alfonso’s cartoon points out, through some surface exploration on the subject one can find that the CPLP, “the fourth largest producer of oil in the world,” would be interested in including not only Guinea Equatorial, but a “growing number of larger nations [are] attempting to enter the organization, such as Turkey and Indonesia.”
+As Portuguese artist Luis Alfonso’s cartoon points out, through some surface exploration on the subject one can find that the CPLP, “the fourth largest producer of oil in the world,” would be interested in including not only Equatorial Guinea, but a “growing number of larger nations [are] attempting to enter the organization, such as Turkey and Indonesia.”

-So, was this my answer then for why Obiang had helped fund the Beija Flor Samba School?
-Was this Teodoro’s attempt to win the hearts and minds of the citizens of Brazil?
+So, why did Obiang fund the Beija Flor Samba School?
+Was this his attempt to win the hearts and minds of the citizens of Brazil?
 Did he think by bankrolling a popular Samba School, and having them sing your praises (over, and over, and over, and over) to a rapt national audience at the biggest Carnival parade in the world, he would convert the masses to his side?

-Of course once word got out that Obiang was involved, there was a bit of backlash in both the Brazilian and international media.
-The school denies that his sponsorship bought the tribute, or the win.
-And, as composer of the song rightly points out, there is a bit of hypocrisy in the critiques of the Samba school accepting the money.
-“Agora, nós vamos falar do país negro e de um ditador… na Europa, naquela época que maltratavam o negro, era pior que a ditadura — Now, we talk about a black country, and about a dictator… in Europe, and that period that they mistreated black people, it was worse than a dictator.”
+Of course once word got out that Obiang was involved, there was backlash in both the Brazilian and international media.
+The school denied that his sponsorship bought the tribute, or the win.
+And, as the composer of the song,Neguinho, pointed out, there is a bit of hypocrisy in the critiques of the Samba school accepting the money.
+“Agora, nós vamos falar do país negro e de um ditador… na Europa, naquela época que maltratavam o negro, era pior que a ditadura” (Now, we talk about a black country, and about a dictator… in Europe, and that period that they mistreated black people, it was worse than a dictator).